Not My Job: Aubrey Plaza Gets Quizzed On The Plaza Hotel

 In the hit sitcom Parks and Recreation, Aubrey Plaza played an intern who hated everybody and everything.
 In the new movie, The Little Hours, she plays a medieval nun who hates everybody and everything, so its nice to see her branching out.

-We've invited Plaza to answer thee questions about the famous Plaza Hotel in New York.
+We've invited Plaza to answer three questions about the famous Plaza Hotel in New York.

 Click the audio link above to see how she does.